General Registration & Season Information

 Our primary season is the Spring with practices beginning in early February, and games from March through mid-May.
-We also offer Fall Ball programs on weekend afternoons from late September through October.
+We also offer Fall Ball programs on weekend afternoons from the middle of September through October.
 Fall Ball is intended to be a great time to try out the game and/or maintain skills before signing up for our main Spring season.
 If you are interested in camps or summer/fall travel teams, please click here for boys information and click here for girls information.

 When does Spring registration happen?

-Registration for Spring season happens in late October/early November.
+Registration for Spring season happens in October.
 All players must register online to play.
 We hold assessments for our older teams over 2 Sundays in November and assign players to teams based on skills.
 Brand new players are welcome at every age group from u8 thru u14 (generally 1st grade through 8th grade).
 Our registrations do fill up quickly and we will place players on the waitlist if team sizes hit our maximums.